door2door-io/osrm-express-server-demo/README.md

 The following will use the `europe-latest.osm.pbf` dataset, extract Berlin and London and save it as a new dataset.

-We can now make use of the previously containerised `osmctools` to extract specific areas with a `.poly` file.
+We can now make use of the previously containerised `osmium-tool` to extract specific areas with a `.poly` file.
 Read more about Poly-files [here](http://wiki.openstreetmap.org/wiki/Osmosis/Polygon_Filter_File_Format):

     docker run -it -v $(pwd)/data:/data osmium-tool extract -p /data/polyfiles/example-areas.poly /data/osrm/example-areas/europe-latest.osm.pbf -o /data/osrm/example-areas/example-areas.osm.pbf